Duke Snider: 1955 MVP balloting controversy

-Player statistics

 Later life

 Following his retirement from baseball, Snider became a popular and respected TV/radio analyst and play-by-play announcer for the San Diego Padres from 1969 to 1971 and for the Montreal Expos from 1973 to 1986.
 He was characterized by a mellow, low-key style.

 Snider occasionally took acting roles, sometimes appearing in television or films as himself or as a professional baseball player.
 He played himself in "Hero Father" (1956) in the Robert Young television series Father Knows Best, made one guest appearance on the Chuck Connors television series The Rifleman, and played Wallace in The Retired Gun (1959).
 Other appearances include an uncredited part as a Los Angeles Dodgers center fielder in The Geisha Boy (1958), the Cranker in The Trouble with Girls (1969), and a Steamer Fan in Pastime (1990).
 As recently as 2007, he was featured in Brooklyn Dodgers: Ghosts of Flatbush.

-In 1995, Snider and Willie McCovey pleaded guilty to federal tax fraud charges.
-According to the charges, they had failed to report income from sports card shows and memorabilia sales.
+In 1995, Snider and Willie McCovey pleaded guilty to federal tax fraud charges after they had failed to report income from sports card shows and memorabilia sales.
+Snider admitted to intentionally failing to report $100,000 of income between 1984 and 1993, and said he did it because he needed the money after failed investments depleted his savings.
+Snider paid $30,000 in back taxes and a $5,000 fine, and was sentenced to two years of probation.
+McCovey also paid a fine and was sentenced to probation.
+In 2017, President Barack Obama issued pardons for Snider and McCovey.

-Snider was featured in the 1981 song "Talkin' Baseball."
+Snider was featured, along with Mickey Mantle and Willie Mays, in the 1981 song "Talkin' Baseball" by Terry Cashman.

-Besides his selection to the Hall of Fame in 1980, in 1999 Snider was ranked 84 on The Sporting Newss list of "100 Greatest Players", and was a nominee for the Major League Baseball All-Century Team.
+He was elected to the Baseball Hall of Fame in 1980.
+That same year, in a ceremony at Dodger Stadium, Snider's jersery number 4 was retired by the Los Angeles Dodgers.
+In 1999, The Sporting News placed Snider at number 83 on their list of "100 Greatest Players".
+He was a nominee for the Major League Baseball All-Century Team.

 Snider married Beverly Null in 1947; they had four children.

 Snider died on February 27, 2011, at age 84 of an undisclosed illness at the Valle Vista Convalescent Hospital in Escondido, California.
 He was the last living Brooklyn Dodger who was on the field for the final out of the 1955 World Series.

 In 2013, the Bob Feller Act of Valor Award honored Snider as one of 37 Baseball Hall of Fame members for his service in the United States Navy during World War II.